 by Rick Alan

 Hepatitis A is an infection of the liver.
-It is caused by a specific virus.
-It may be spread by:
+It is caused by a virus.

-Hepatitis A usually goes away on its own within two months.
-There are no lasting effects in most once the infection passes.
+Hepatitis A often goes away on its own within 2 months.
+There are no lasting effects in most people once the infection passes.
 Those who have the virus and recover will be protected from future infection.

-The goals of hepatitis A treatments are to:
+The goals of treatment is to:

-To decrease your chance of hepatitis A:
+To help lower the chances of hepatitis A:

 American Liver Foundation